westpoint-robotics/usma_embedded_computer/README.md

   - After installation is complete, open the GUI and follow [these] (https://www.youtube.com/watch?v=V_6GNyL6Dac) steps on using the GNOME Disk utility to 'Restore Disk Image'

 #### *To create the OS Disk using a Windows machine:*
+ - Your SD Card, if not brand new, may have sector errors and odd partions.
+It is always advisable to format the drive before laying down the OS.
+You may download and use [this] (https://www.sdcard.org/downloads/formatter_4/) tool provided by the SD Card Association.
  - [Download](https://ubuntu-mate.org/raspberry-pi/ubuntu-mate-16.04-desktop-armhf-raspberry-pi.img.xz) Ubuntu MATE 16.04.1 LTS for Raspberry Pi.
  - Once download is complete, the .xz file size should be about 1.1GB.
 Use [7-Zip] (http://www.7-zip.org/) or [WinZip] (http://www.winzip.com/win/en/downwz.html) to extract the image.
  - Use [Win32 Disk Imager] (https://sourceforge.net/projects/win32diskimager/) to write the image onto the SD card.